 On the other hand the protection criterion for LTE-UE receivers is 4 dB less stringent than for LTE-BS receivers.

-Considering co-channel emissions, the critical DA2GC emission level is 11.5 dBm for LTE-UE (instead of 30 dBm for LTE BS see 6.2.2.2).
+Considering co-channel emissions, the critical DA2GC emission level is 11.5 dBm for LTE-UE (instead of 30 dBm for LTE BS see Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 Below this value, no interferences are observed at the receiver level even at an aircraft altitude of 3000 m.
 With an emission power of 11.5 dBm, interferences occur when the aircraft flies above the LTE-UE at 3000 m altitude.

 RESULTS OF IMPACT FROM LTE BS ON DA2GC AS